thewhalermelon/cmc-interview/README.md

 Now to complete the pre-interview part tasks:

 - [ ] add enough code to make the test pass
-- [ ] Email your interview team with a patch with your change.
+- [ ] Email your interviewer with [patch file(s)](https://thoughtbot.com/blog/send-a-patch-to-someone-using-git-format-patch) containing your changes.

 We will review your code as a team, and reach back out to you to set up a pairing session